jup-ag/space-station/docs/7-token-list/1-token-list-api.md

 ## Collaborate with us 🤝

-The Jupiter Token API is still early and we want to work w everyone – users, community members, protocols and data consumers to build a better one for the ecosystem.
+The Jupiter Token API is still in its early stages, and we want to work with everyone – users, community members, protocols, and data consumers – to build a better one for the ecosystem.

 If you have your own data (e.g. your own validation process, bridged / staked token lists) -- talk to us.